'Mickey Mouse' (D2003-168). French-language version. © Disney

 Early life and career

-Xavi was born in 1951 in Barcelona, where he grew up reading TBO magazine, Disney comic books and the publications of Editorial Bruguera.
-After the death of dictator Francisco Franco in 1975, the long-lasting press censorship was finally lifted.
+Xavier Vives Mateu was born in 1951 in Barcelona, where he grew up reading TBO magazine, Disney comic books and the publications of Editorial Bruguera.
+He later settled in the Barcelona suburb Granollers.
+After the death of dictator Francisco Franco in 1975, the long-lasting press censorship was lifted in his home country.
 In this climate, a sheer explosion of free-spirited media came about.
 Xavi made his debut during this period.
-He published his first works in El Papus, a satirical monthly edited by Ramón Tosas Fuentes.
-Xavi illustrated stories by Ramoncín and Albert Turró, and made cartoons based on TV shows.
-He quickly found his way to the other magazines of Editorial Amaika, the publisher of El Papus, such as El Cuervo, Hara-Kiri, El Puro, Balalaika, Kung Fu and El Papus Deportivo.

 Cover illustrations for Comic Erotico.